surfman100/coding-documentation/database/database-monitoring.md

 Dynamic alerts: use to report significant changes

 stateless (fire each time) v stateful (fire once and no more until fixed)

+## Live Query Statistics
+View the query as it executes